-Form 944-SS with payment Form 944-SS without payment Internal Revenue Service Internal Revenue Service
+Form 944-SS with payment Form 944-SS without payment Internal Revenue Service P.O.
+Box 105273 Internal Revenue Service P.O.
+Box 409101 Atlanta, GA 30348-5273 Ogden, UT 84409

-Internal Revenue Service internal Revenue Serv

-P.O.
-Box 105273 P.O.
-Box 409101

-Atlanta, GA 30348-5273 Ogden, UT 84409

 Your filing or payment address may have changed from that used to file your employment tax return in prior years.
 If you are using an IRS-provided envelope, use only the labels and envelope provided with this tax package.
 Do not send Form 944-SS or any payments to the Social Security Administration (SSA).
 Private delivery services cannot deliver to P.O. boxes.